aaronrancsik/prismedia/README.md

   --disable-comments  Disable comments (Peertube only as YT API does not support) (default: comments are enabled) --nsfw  Set the video as No Safe For Work (Peertube only as YT API does not support) (default: video is safe) --nfo=STRING  Configure a specific nfo file to set options for the video.
-                By default Prismedia search a .txt based on video name See nfo_example.txt for more details --platform=STRING  List of platform(s) to upload to, comma separated.
+                By default Prismedia search a .txt based on the video name and will decode the file as UTF-8 (so make sure your nfo file is UTF-8 encoded) See nfo_example.txt for more details --platform=STRING  List of platform(s) to upload to, comma separated.
                      Supported platforms are youtube and peertube (default is both)